LIBERTY

 considering the Hutcheson statement, one appellate court dismissed the

 indictment.
-“Because the missing
+“Because the

-crime.
-The court thus had no
+federal crime.
+The court thus had

-be vacated” US v Hooker, 841 F2d
+must be vacated” US v

-1225, 1232 (4th cir 1988) emphasis in original.
-If the absence of a
+Hooker, 841 F2d 1225, 1232 (4th cir 1988) emphasis in original.
+If

-mere fact is sufficient reason to declare jurisdiction is void, the lack of a
+the absence of a mere fact is sufficient reason to declare jurisdiction is

-statute that the fact is to evidence was violated is a much more profound
+void, the lack of a statute that the fact is to evidence was violated is a

 It

-is sometimes contended “elements” relate exclusively to facts and eliminates
+is sometimes contended “elements” relate exclusively to facts and

-that an indictment is sufficient if it, first, contains the elements of the
+prior cases indicate that an indictment is sufficient if it, first, contains

-offense charged AND fairly informs a defendant OF THE CHARGE which he must
+the elements of the offense charged AND fairly informs a defendant OF THE

-defend…” Hamling v US, 418 US 87,
+v US, 418 US 87, 117 (1974), emphasis

-elements--- must be presented in the indictment.
+charge---in addition to the elements--- must be presented in the indictment.
 A

 “charge” is an alleged violation of a statute.
-The supreme court imposed no
+The supreme court imposed

-qualification of prejudice.
+no qualification of prejudice.

 Compare